csecker/ccsb-vectormaps/README.md

 ## How to use it

-Simply replace input.csv with a list of CCSB clones (each line one ID, e.g. CCSB_14339) and then run the script.
+Replace input.csv with a list of CCSB clones (each line one ID, e.g. CCSB_14339) and run the script.
 You can then choose (1-7) which vector maps to generate.

 ## Authors